 As I posted previously, I had some trouble with fitting the rear mudguard and ended up purchasing these P clips …I couldn’t get them locally so I ordered them from Cheeky Transport in Newtown for $12, which boosted the cost of the mudguard somewhat, but they worked well.
 Here’s a shot of the rear derailleur and you can see how the mudguard and rack fittings work, it is all quite neat.
 You can also see parts which still require touch up paint ….

 The rack does not sit straight and I am not sure if I can get it to, it just seems to be a slightly wrong fit for the bike, although it works quite well in this position.I had some help with the final stages of this restoration.
-Wayne, an old friend and reader of this blog, was able to adjust the gears for me, fit part of the rack and rear mudguard and adjust the brakes.
-His place is much better set up to work on a bike than mine is … Also, my beloved helped out with removing and replacing the handlebars, I had struggled with them for about 30 minutes before he took over and it only took him a short time to get the handlebars off whereas I do not think I could have managed to get them off myself.
+I was able to adjust the gears, fit part of the rack and rear mudguard and adjust the brakes.
+Also, my beloved helped out with removing and replacing the handlebars, I had struggled with them for about 30 minutes before he took over and it only took him a short time to get the handlebars off whereas I do not think I could have managed to get them off myself.

 I will post final pictures once I have finished it, it has been a much longer project than I anticipated, but now it is nearly finished, I am happy with how it has turned out and it is a very nice, sporty ride.
 The pie plate still looks quite terrible as the rust will not come off it but I feel that with a friction shifter it is a safety feature I need.
 For earlier posts about this bike restoration project, see here.